pulp/pulp_deb/docs/feature_overview.rst

 It will also use a default ``pool/`` folder structure regardless of the package file locations used by the upstream repositories.

 .. important::
-   Since synchronization is currently the only supported way to obtain the needed metadata content units, the structured publisher only makes sense if you have synchronized some upstream APT repository into your Pulp instance.
+   Since synchronization is currently the only supported way to obtain ``ReleaseComponent`` metadata content units, the structured publisher only makes sense if you have synchronized some upstream APT repository into your Pulp instance.

 Finally, the APT publisher (both structured and simple mode) will never append ``Architecture: all`` type packages to any architecture specific package indices.
 It will always publish dedicated ``binary-all`` package indices.